 For humans, we know that eating well, getting enough exercise, feeling safe and secure all help improve our mental state, and this is the same for calves.
 When calves have their nutritional, environmental, health and behavioural needs met as well as allowing them to express behaviours that they find rewarding, it has a positive effect on their overall welfare.

-What can dairy consumers do to encourage a focus on good welfare?
+What can dairy consumers do to encourage a focus on better welfare?

 It’s pretty simple.